1993 South African Grand Prix

-This was the first time since 1974 that the first race of a season did not feature the defending Drivers' Champion in the field (in 1974, Jackie Stewart was missing as he had retired following the death of his teammate François Cevert in 1973).
+This was the first time since 1974 that the first race of a season did not feature the defending Drivers' Champion in the field (in 1974, Jackie Stewart was missing as he had retired following the death of his teammate and close friend François Cevert in 1973).
 Defending 1992 champion Nigel Mansell had moved to race in CART for the season.
 Since there was no defending Drivers' Champion in the field this season, defending Constructors' Champion Williams could not use No. 1 on either of its cars.
 Therefore, this was the first race since the 1973 United States Grand Prix that number 0 was used.